1. About clopidogrel

 When will I feel better?

-You may not notice any difference in how you feel after you start taking clopidogrel.
-This doesn't mean that the medicine isn't working.
+You may not feel any different after you start taking clopidogrel.
+However, this does not mean that the medicine is not working.

 Carry on taking clopidogrel even if you feel well, as you'll still be getting the benefits.